kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 	Tolerations []corev1.Toleration `json:"tolerations,omitempty"`
 }

-// ContainerOverrides represents parameters that can be overridden using PodSpecOverrides.
+// ContainerOverride represents parameters that can be overridden using PodSpecOverride.
-// Parameters from the Trainer, DatasetConfig, and ModelConfig will take precedence. type ContainerOverrides struct {
+// Parameters from the Trainer, DatasetConfig, and ModelConfig will take precedence. type ContainerOverride struct {
 	// Name for the container.
 TrainingRuntime must have this container.
 	Name string `json:"name"`